abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 So we have good reason to contemplate death quite often, as the Buddha suggested.

-Sitting on the ordination platform this morning for *pūjā,* I had an unusually strong sense of how beautiful it was, just sitting there.
+Sitting on the ordination platform this morning for *pūjā*, I had an unusually strong sense of how beautiful it was, just sitting there.
 I asked myself why I might be feeling this way.
 We are getting ready to go on a trip to Yosemite and there is a national disaster occurring just